How to Install UFW on Ubuntu 24.04/22.04/20.04

 • User-Friendly Interface: UFW provides an easy-to-understand command-line interface, removing the complexity often associated with firewall configurations.

-• Flexibility in Rule Management: It allows for setting up both simple and advanced rules, catering to various levels of network control needs.
+• Flexibility in Rule Management: It allows for setting up simple and advanced rules, catering to various network control needs.

 • Integration with iptables: UFW works seamlessly with iptables, ensuring robust and reliable firewall management.